New Zealand at the 2020 Summer Olympics: Officials

-Former rower Rob Waddell is the chef de mission for the 2020 Tokyo Olympics.
-He was appointed in December 2012 to lead the Olympic team to the 2016 Rio Olympics and has been confirmed for this role for Tokyo.
+Former rower Rob Waddell was the New Zealand chef de mission for the 2020 Tokyo Olympics, having served in the same role at the 2016 Rio Olympics.

 Competitors

 The following is the list of number of competitors in the Games.
 Reserves in field hockey, football, and rowing are not counted.

 Seventeen-year-old swimmer Erika Fairweather (born 31 December 2003) was New Zealand's youngest competitor, while 51-year-old equestrian showjumper Bruce Goodin (born 10 November 1969) was the oldest competitor.
 Thirty-three competitors (15.6 percent) were of Māori descent.

 Athletics

 New Zealand athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of three athletes in each event):

 Fifteen track and field athletes were officially named to the New Zealand team on 16 April 2021, with shot putter and triple Olympic medalist Valerie Adams leading them to her historic fifth Games.
 Notable athletes also featured multiple medallist Nick Willis in the middle-distance running and the reigning Commonwealth Games champion and Rio 2016 bronze medalist Tom Walsh in the men's shot put.